Premium Exam Preparation

 About this course

-3. Formation of the United States: Articles of Confederation, Constitution drafting, and early government structures.
+• Formation of the United States: Examine the Articles of Confederation, the Constitution, and the Bill of Rights.

 Tips for Success